-You click on the white box thumb nail beside your thumbnail image of the actually selection you will see on the right hand side inside the layers panel.
+You click on the white box thumbnail beside your thumbnail image of the actual selection you will see on the right-hand side inside the layers panel.

 Then start to paint on the actual image and with using black you will see the image start to disappear and blend, you can increase or decrease the size of your brush by holding Ctrl and hitting your bracket keys on your keyboard.